tarlepp/angular-sailsjs-boilerplate/README.md

-# Boilerplate for Sails.js backend + ?? frontend application
+# Boilerplate for Sails.js + AngularJS
 ### Why?
 Modern web applications has separated front- and backend sides to use.
-This boilerplate present one way to make modern web application which have fully separated back- and frontend sides.
+This boilerplate present one way to make
+<em>your</em> application which have fully separated back- and frontend sides.

 ### Main goals of this boilerplate
 * Separate back- and frontend development